gfeun/ansi-zenikanard/README.md

-# Zenikanard terminal display
+# Zenikanards in the terminal

-Transcode zenikanard png images to ansi sequences viewable in a terminal
+Transcode zenikanard png image to ansi sequences viewable in a terminal.

 ![zenikanard-png](docs/zenikanard.png)